rtrajano/p99_login_helper/README.md

 8. Switch back to Gaming Mode and enjoy!

 If you need some pointers on configuring Steam Input, I highly recommend watching this for tips, and inspiration: https://www.youtube.com/watch?v=eUmUdcRhM6g

+## Thanks

+Special thanks to [@Zaela](https://github.com/Zaela) for figuring out the issue and their original tool https://github.com/Zaela/eqemu-login-helper